 The Pacifica series is Yamaha’s best selling lineup.
-They make everything from budget bundles to pro grade instruments in this series, but no matter which model you play, a set of Ernie Ball Super Slinky (.009-.042) will sound fantastic.
-They come in nickel plated steel, they’re incredible value for money, and offer great comfort and playability.
+They make everything from budget bundles to pro-grade instruments in this series.
+No matter which model you play, a set of Ernie Ball Super Slinky (.009-.042) will sound fantastic.
+They come in nickel-plated steel, they’re incredible value for money, and offer great comfort and playability.
 If you’d like to go a gauge up, then Ernie Ball Regular Slinky (.010-.046) will also sound fantastic.

 Yamaha’s semi-hollow archtop guitars are made in Japan to some of the world’s most exacting standards, so it seems only fitting that you equip them with the best replacement strings.
 My recommendation here is Elixir Nanoweb in .010-.046.
 These are coated strings that will provide a huge lifespan and consistently great feel throughout the life of the strings.

 My recommendation when it comes to acoustic strings is our best overall winner in the KillerGuitarRigs Best Acoustic Guitar Strings shootout – Ernie Ball Aluminum Bronze in .013-.056.
-These strings are bright, hard wearing, articulate enough for fingerpicking, but hold up well for heavy strumming, too.
+These strings are bright, hard-wearing, and articulate enough for fingerpicking, but hold up well for heavy strumming, too.

 Final Thoughts on Strings for a Yamaha Guitar